matter-labs-archive/reddit-demo/service-provider/docs/api_description.md

 3. User prepares the minting transactions for each community and provided amount of tokens.
 4. User requests Service Provider to sign these transactions.
 5. User executes signed minting transactions and get tokens.
-6. User initiates subscriptions by creating corresponding wallets and notifying the Service Provider about them.
+6. User creates a subscription wallet and signs subscription transactions.
-7. For each subscription, user signs subscription transactions and provides them to the Service Provider.
+7. User initiates subscription by providing the subscription wallet address and pre-signed subscription txs to the Service Provider.

 Endpoints involved in the process:
 - Step 1: `related_communities` endpoint.
 - Step 2: `granted_tokens` endpoint.
 - Step 4: `get_minting_signature` endpoint.
-- Step 6: `set_subscription_info` endpoint.
-- Step 7: `add_subscription_txs` endpoint.
+- Step 7: `subscribe` endpoint.
 - Remaining steps are done by user without Service Provider participation.

 ## Detailed description